CodePapa360/Time-tracking-dashboard/README.md

 </h2>

 <p align="center">
-This is a practice project from Frontend Mentor, aimed at enhancing frontend development skills.
-It is a time tracking dashboard that allows users to track and visualize their activities based on different categories.
-The dashboard provides daily, weekly, and monthly views, showcasing the current and previous time data.
-Implemented using HTML, CSS, and JavaScript, this project serves as an opportunity to learn and experiment with data visualization techniques in a web application.
+A practice project from Frontend Mentor, showcasing a dynamic time tracking dashboard.
+Implementing HTML, SASS, and JavaScript, it offers daily, weekly, and monthly views with current and previous time data.
 </p>

 <a align="center" href="https://time-tracking-dashboard-codepapa360.netlify.app/">